wp-plugins/i15d-wp/readme.txt

 **i**nternationalize**d**.

-= I don't understand this plugin purpose...
-Can you explain it a little further? =
+= I don't understand the purpose of this plugin...
+Could you explain it a little further? =

-By default WordPress is really restricted on what characters you can use inside you permalinks, *i15d WP* changes the WordPress behavior to be more soft with the characters restriction, so you can start using more characters (like non-ASCII characters) on your permalinks without being truncated or deleted.
+WordPress is by default really restrictive on what characters you can use inside your permalinks.<br />
+*i15d WP* changes the WordPress behavior to be less restrictive with the characters, so that you can start using more characters (i.e. non-ASCII characters) on your permalinks without being truncated or deleted.

 = Why does WordPress make such a character restriction on permalinks? =

-For just one simple thing: **Characters Encodings** (specially multi-byte character encodings).<br />
+For just one simple reason: **Characters Encodings** (specially multi-byte character encodings).<br />
 So, even if the permalinks are similar but with different encoding, Wordpress won't be able to process them equally and will, therefore, issue a *404 Not Found* HTTP Error.

-= So, this plugin fix this issue? =
+= Does this plugin fix this issue? =

 Unfortunately...
+NO.<br />
-NO, fixing the encodings issue is a real mess but we will kept and eye on this issue in further versions of this plugin.
+Fixing the encodings issue is a really complicated and time-consuming task but we will consider this issue in further versions.

 = Why did you develop this plugin? =

 This plugin was originally a custom software made for some webmasters of [IDN](http://en.wikipedia.org/wiki/Internationalized_domain_name "Internationalized domain name on Wikipedia")
-Blogs and since maybe someone may find it useful, i release this little work to the public **:-P**.
+Blogs and since maybe someone else might find it useful, I released this little work to the public **:-P**.

 = How can i contribute? =
-You can help us by finding and reporting bugs or well by donating to this plugin.
+You can help us by finding and reporting bugs or well donating to the project by following *Donate to this plugin* link.

 == Screenshots ==